-Where a student would be approved for orientation or special purpose visit travel, a family member or community member with significant ties to the student may be approved to either accompany the student to the term address or visit the student at the term address.
+Where a student would be approved for Orientation or Special Purpose Visit travel, family members or community members with significant ties to the student may be approved to either accompany the student to the term address or visit the student at the term address.
 See 88.3 Family Member or Community Member Travellers.